 Use and particularities

-A cooperative is a business owned and controlled by its members, who may be employees, producers or consumers.
+A cooperative is a business owned and controlled by its members, who may be employees, producers, or consumers.
 It operates on the basis of democracy, with each member having an equal vote.

 Benefits

-• Social objectives: Orientation towards social and community objectives rather than profit alone.
+- Social objectives: Orientation towards social and community objectives rather than profit alone.

 Disadvantages

-• Decision-making process: Democratic decision-making can be slow and complex.
+- Decision-making process: Democratic decision-making can be slow and complex.

-• Financing difficulty: Limited access to traditional sources of financing.
+- Difficulty in financing: Limited access to traditional sources of financing.

-• Administrative complexity: More complex administrative and legal management due to the need to respect cooperative principles.
+- Administrative complexity: More complex administrative and legal management due to the need to respect cooperative principles.

 Use and particularities